dango301/Game-of-Life/README.md

-_The standard game can be downloaded from the main branch (this one).
+_The standard game can be downloaded from the main branch.
 Various examples of games with modified rules and additional cell types can be found in the other branches._

 ```diff
 !
 Remember to change the folder's name to "Game_of_Life_Virus", the main sketch's name, when downloading the project !